 As long as the property is the child's only property it should be exempt from CGT on its eventual sale as it will be regarded as their main residence.

-The amount of rental income chargeable to income tax is reduced by a deduction known as ‘rent a room relief’ (£7,500 from 6 April 2016).
+The amount of rental income chargeable to income tax is reduced by a deduction known as ‘rent a room relief’ (£7,500).
 In this situation no expenses are tax deductible.
 Alternatively expenses can be deducted from income under normal letting rules where this is more beneficial.

 Furnished holiday lettings

 Furnished holiday letting (FHL) is another type of investment that could be considered.
 This form of letting is short holiday lets as opposed to letting for the residential market.

 The favourable tax regime for furnished holiday letting accommodation includes qualifying property located anywhere in the European Economic Area (EEA).
 In order to qualify for FHL treatment certain conditions have to be met.
 These include the property being available for letting for at least 210 days in each tax year and being actually let for 105 days.
 Provided that there is a genuine intention to meet the actual letting requirement it will be possible to make an election to keep the property as qualifying for up to two years even though the condition may not be satisfied in those years.
 This will be particularly important to preserve the special CGT treatment of any gain as qualifying for the lower CGT rate of 10% where the conditions for Entrepreneurs' Relief are satisfied.